LBHackney-IT/housing-search-api/data/elasticsearch/README.txt

 To work with local ElasticSearch you need to do next steps:

-1. Install docker and write next command docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.14.0
-If all works fine you can go to page localhost:9200
+1. Install docker and run the next command docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.14.0 If all works fine you can go to page localhost:9200